engtuncay/engtuncay.github.io/typescript/ts-02-types.md

 *Object types*

-Objec types are functions, arrays, classes, etc. Later, you’ll learn how to create custom object types.
+Objec types are `functions, arrays, classes, etc.` Later, you’ll learn how to create custom object types.

-*Purposes of types in TypeScript*
+➖ Purposes of types in TypeScript

 There are two main purposes of types in TypeScript:

 - First, types are used by the TypeScript compiler to analyze your code for errors
 - Second, types allow you to understand what values are associated with variables.

-*Examples of TypeScript types*
+➖ Examples of TypeScript types

 The following example uses the querySelector() method to select the `<h1>` element: